senzing-garage/senzinggo/README.md

 ## QuickStart

+SenzingGo is included in a bare metal install from V3.
 Follow the [Senzing Quickstart](https://senzing.zendesk.com/hc/en-us/articles/115001579954-API-Quickstart-Roadmap), from the same shell within the project directory:

 ```
 python3 -m pip install docker